 To select the controls to be listed for a data type

-In the dialog box, select a data type from the Data type drop-down list.
+Select a type from the Data type drop-down list.

-In the Associated controls box, select each control that you want to be available for the selected data type, or clear the selection of any controls that you want to remove from the list.
+Select each control in the Associated controls box that you want to be available for the selected data type, or clear the selection of any controls that you want to remove from the list.

 To add controls to the list of associated controls